Skip to main content

 "No...
 Not at all."
 Pratap cleared his throat as he found his voice, "Umm... aunty..."

 As soon as she started singing, Pratap felt goosebumps.
 He had flashes of himself in front of Lord Krishna as the same voice sang this same song.
 He could stand there no longer.
-He walked out, and Survi followed him out, seeing he had been disturbed ever since her mother arrived.
+He walked out, and Survi followed him out, seeing that he had been disturbed ever since her mother arrived.

 “ Are you okay?”
 She asked, tapping on his shoulder gently.